mapprotocol/docs/develop/map-relay-chain/marker/AboutValidator.md

                                                                validator,you will lock the
                                                                `MAP`.

-  --singerPriv                                                 The private key of singeraddress is used to generate singer data
+  --signerPriv                                                 The private key of signaddress is used to generate sign data

 EXAMPLES:
 ./Marker quicklyRegister